Pouriya-Jahanbakhsh/emeter/README.md

 /projects/emeter $ make compile
 ```
 Also it uses `jsone` for JSON decoding/encoding.
 If you want to use `jiffy`, export environment variable `ERL_EMETER_USE_JIFFY` and recompile code.
+If you want to use cutom `inetrc` file for Erlang distribution, Use `make release inetrc=/path/to/your/inetrc`.
 For more information see other targets of `Makefile`.

 ## ReST API
-In below examples `NODE_NAME` should be an Erlang node name or `local`.
+In below examples `NODE_NAME` should be an Erlang node (e.g. `mynode@myhost`) or `local`.
 Each JSON object has key `ok` with boolean value.
-If `ok`'s value is `False`, there is also a key named `error` with details about failure. otherwise all collected data is in key `data`.
+If value is `false`, there is also a key named `error` with details about failure.
+Otherwise all collected data is in key `data`.
 Also i used comments after `//` to explain type of some values.

 #### System
 Request path: